julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 ### Rate Scale Minimum and Maximum

-The rate scale remains the same at all times, unless you change it.
+The rate scale remains the same at all times unless you change it.
 This means that&mdashunlike in other platforms&mdash;the rate scale does not adjust dynamically depending on the information on the screen.
 This is a design choice so that rates may be easily comparable along the datetime span of the market.

 ### Offset Value

 The offset is a property of the rate scale by which the scale may be shifted upwards or downwards.
-As a result, charts aligned in the vertical axis&mdash;syncronized in datetime by a shared time machinemdash;may be put one above the other.
+As a result, charts aligned in the vertical axis&mdash;synchronized in datetime by a shared time machine&mdash;may be put one above the other.
 The offset value is a numerical value which may be positive or negative, with no specific minimum or maximum.

 ### Setting Rate Scale and Offset Values

 You may set a scale value from within the charts by placing the mouse pointer over the corresponding time machine or timeline chart rate box and scrolling the mouse wheel.
 Add the <kbd>Shift</kbd> key to affect the offset.

-{% include tip.html content="Pressing the mouse wheel while scrolling accelerates de process." %}
+{% include tip.html content="Pressing the mouse wheel while scrolling accelerates the process." %}

-[IMAGE]

 You may also set a scale setting, minimum and maximum values for the scale, and offset value from within the designer by selecting *Configure Rate Scale* on the rate scale node menu and editing the configuration.